 Gaming laptops are becoming much more affordable in today’s world.
 In fact, prices are steadily declining, making the bar for entry into laptop gaming much lower.
 Gone are the days of spending thousands of dollars on a good gaming laptop, as is evidenced in the Lenovo Ideapad L340.
 This superb gaming laptop somehow manages to pack itself full of hardware and features that you’d typically see in machines twice or three times the cost of this one.
 They may not be the highest performing components, but they’re sill good enough to keep up with most games.

 The Lenovo makes small sacrifices in terms of CPU and graphics, only giving you an Intel Core i5 processor and GeForce 1650 graphics card, but we didn’t find ourselves overly frustrated with poor game performance.
 These small downgrades are easily overlooked and can actually be upgraded later in the laptop’s life if you feel like you need more juice to play your favorite video games on higher settings.
 All in all, if you’re on a budget, you can’t go wrong with the Lenovo Ideapad L340.
 On top of overall good performance, the subtle design of the laptop fits well in both your home and the office.
+Also read about the best laptop for photo editing.

 #5 MSI GL63 – Best Budget/Best LightweightWHY WE LIKE IT: It used to be that MSI was a relatively unknown brand in the gaming laptop world, but that has quickly changed.
 The MSI GL63 is the result of the company’s efforts to offer the same power as mainstream competitors, featuring a high-end processor and graphics card for a budget price.